Digital-Humans-23/a1/README.md

 Once you complete this assignment you should hand in

 - code pushed to your github repository.
-- a short video demonstrating Ex.5 implementation. (**Upload your video to YouTube and add a link to README.md**)
+- a short video demonstrating Ex.5 implementation: **upload your video to YouTube and add a link to README.md**
-- a short video demonstrating bonus implementation. (**Upload your video to YouTube and add a link to README.md**)
+- a short video demonstrating bonus implementation (optional): **Upload your video to YouTube and add a link to README.md**

 The grading scheme is as follows